TaleStation/TaleStation/jollystation_modules/README.md

 # Upstream merge:

 The time has come for doom.
 Pull from upstream and pray.
-Things will probably be broken.
-Try to fix as many as possible.
-Merge conflicts will be likely.
-Try to solve them sensibly.
-When all's done, you need to update our jollystation.dme with the changes done to tgstation.dme by hand.

-- Either manually copy-paste the new tgstation.dme over into jollystation.dme up to our files and you're done.
-- ...Or run _merge_update_dme.bash in gitbash, with the arguments of `<tgstation.dme>` and `<jollystation.dme>`.
+- Run ./_merge_driver.bash from gitbash (or any bash terminal, I guess) This will do a few things:
+	- A list of all unticked files in the code directory will be printed.
+		- Either delete the unticked files, or leave them if you desire.
+	- All files with merge conflict markers will be parsed through.
+		- All JSON files with merge conflicts will need to be resolved manually.
+		- All JS and DM files that don't have a modular comment will have its merge conflicts automatically resolved.
+		- All JS and DM files with a modular comment will need to be resolved manually.
+	- jollystation.dme will be updated to tgstation.dme automatically.
+	- build.js, if it was changed, will attempt to update automatically.
+Merge conflicts may persist in the file.
+- After the merge driver is ran, minor maintenance and resolving merge conflicts will be expected.
+Then, it's done.

 Everything should be set to try to compile.
 If there are errors, try to solve them.
-If it compiles and the game itself seems wonky, then probably call your local coder and cry.
+If it compiles and the game itself seems wonky, then call your local coder and cry.

 - Make sure that (to maintainers and Jolly) the commit message is not the garbled mess that it is.
 Change it.
 Please.